griptape-ai/griptape/README.md

 Q: Load https://griptape.readthedocs.io, summarize it, and store it in griptape.txt
 A: El contenido de https://griptape.readthedocs.io ha sido resumido y almacenado en griptape.txt.
 ```

+During the run, **griptape** prompted the LLM to load a webpage, store its content in temporary memory, summarize the content, and, finally, save it `griptape.txt`.

 ## Versioning